aneesh-shetye/aneesh-shetye/README.md

 ## Hey there! 👋
 <br>

-- 💡 I'm in sophomore Electrical and Electronics Engineer at Visvesvaraya National Institute of Technology VNIT, Nagpur,India currrently working in IvLabs.
+- 💡 I'm a sophomore Electrical and Electronics Engineer at Visvesvaraya National Institute of Technology (VNIT), Nagpur, India currrently working in IvLabs.

 - 🤖 As an aspiring roboticists I'm currently working in the field of Deep Learning and Natural Language Processing .